 When Was the First Thanksgiving Celebrated?

 Although the modern day Thanksgiving feast takes place on the third Thursday of November, the first Thanksgiving did not.
 This feast most likely happened sometime between September and November of 1621.
-No exact date for the feast has ever been recorded so one can only assume it happened sometime after the fall harvest.
+No exact date for the banquet has ever been recorded.
+So one can only assume it happened sometime after the fall harvest.
 The celebration took place for three days and

 included recreational activities.